HarveyHunt/TaxE/IMPORT.md

 ==

+Make sure you have JRE and Git installed.

 1. Start IntelliJ
 2. Hit Check Out from Version Control -> GitHub
 3. Enter the URL of your fork, the directory you want to work in, and a name for the project (probably Taxe).
 Hit Clone.